aaronmams/jekyll-now/_posts/2017-01-06-Sentiment analysis 4: naive bayes.md

 the prior probability of observing a document class.

 For the last several posts I have assumed conditional independence and I'll continute that here.
-Let's denote the words making up document $$j$ as $$w$$.
+Let's denote the words making up document $$j$$ as $$w$$.
 Informally conditional independence means that the occurance of words in a document is independent of other words in the document.
 More formally, conditional independence means that the likelihood of observing $$d_{j}$$ conditional on class being positive is the product of the individual word likelihoods.
 More formally still, the likelihood of observing document $$j$$ conditional on class is positive is,

 $$P(d_{j}|C=p)=\Pi_{t}[b_{jt}P(w_{t}|C=p)+(1-b_{it})(1-P(w_{t}|C=p))]$$